 Pizza night is every Friday night in our home.
 We use to order in, but I decided it was cheaper to make them myself and so much fun.
 The kids get in the kitchen to help, and we always do fun variations.
 You should check out our taco pizza which is absolutely delicious!
 Last weekend was my turn to choose which kind we wanted besides the pepperoni which is what I make for the kids.
-I chose chicken wing pizza.
+I chose Buffalo Pizza.
 I’ve had them many times out, but decided to give my take on it.
 Can you say yum!
 When I cook recipes I get this picture in my head.
 Well with chicken wings, of course they have the delish spicy sauce, and you dip them in blue cheese, the chunky people not creamy!
 You can make this spicier by adding more hot sauce and Cholua is highly recommended, it is the best hot sauce there is.
 I made this with the full 1/2 cup hot sauce and it was pretty spicy so if you are not looking for a lot of heat, use less.
 I hope you give this recipe a try.
 It gives you all of the benefits of pizza and chicken wings all in one!

 1 12″ pizza crust like Boboli or use your favorite homemade pizza dough recipe

 2 tablespoon unsalted butter